Table of Contents

 - Despite Spain’s history of a resilient economy, the country continues to struggle with one of the highest unemployment rates in the European Union.
 The COVID-19 pandemic worsened the unemployment rate and the government still grapples with containing its impact.

 - Sustained employment insecurity resulted in an exodus of workers leaving Spain for other European Union countries because of a high unemployment rate and slow wage growth.
 The government promised to reverse this phenomenon by introducing a plan to convince workers to return.
+As more employees return to the workforce, using an employer of record in Spain will help make the onboarding and hiring process seamless.

 - The bureaucracy in Spain is known to feel cumbersome to new businesses since construction permits require 13 procedures and 147 days to complete on average.